 Statistical Commission: Recognize that CND is the UN policymaking body with primary responsibility for drug control matters.
 After reviewing the roadmap, we send it for your consideration.
 Stress the need for national statistic capacity building for utility and availability of drug statistics.
 Define statistical measures of already agreed policy directions.
 Do not discuss or define policy directions.
 Work rooted in official statistics.
 Based only on professional statistical cooperation.
 Adopted Cape Town action plan and draft resolution for ECOSOC on work of Statistical Commission pertaining to SDGs.
 Improving availability and quality of drug statistics requires statistical expertise.
 Stand ready to work with you.

-Thailand: The efforts of drug control cut across many SDGs.
-It will be good to integrate the output of the CND on many goals.
+Thailand: The efforts of drug control cut across many SDGs and it will be good to integrate the work of CND into many of the goals.
 We support the expansion of UNODC with other bodies and agencies.
 We support the UNODC to counter the impact drugs have on health.
 We support linkages between CND and other commissons and entities.
 We must address poverty at grass roots level.
 We need to address the issue of poverty and development.
-Naturally the SDGs will take a long time to achieve as well.
-Achieving the goals will not be far from reality.
+Naturally the SDGs will take a long time to achieve as well but are realistic.
 SDGs are based on a human centred approach.
 Finally, we will continue on efforts towards achieving the goals.

 USA: We welcome efforts from ECOSOC to deconflict the UN and its systems.
 We have had emphasised the interconnectedness of agencies here.
 The UNGASS outcome document calls for increased coordination of groups.
 UNAIDS provides a perspective on a subset of drug users.
 We encourage ECOSOC to continue socialising the outcomes of the UNGASS document.
 We encourage CND to think of ways for us to better communicate with other UN bodies.
 We further encourage the CND to continue to develop new ways to contribute to the SDGs, especially in the areas of health and law enforcement.
 We recognise that the implementation of the SDGs should be at the direction of member states.